 Every student at DeSales is a member of the Associated Student Body, known simply as ASB.
-The entire student body elects ASB officers, president, vice-president, secretary and treasurer in the spring for the following school year.
-With Principal approval the ASB advisor will develop election protocol.
+The entire student body elects ASB cabinet officers-President, Vice President, Secretary, Treasurer, Sargent at Arms in the spring for the following school year.
+With Principal approval, the ASB Advisor will develop election protocol.

-The Student Council, an executive-legislative body of the ASB, is composed of the ASB officers, two elected representatives from each class, and one member from each club approved by the Council.
+The Student Council, an executive-legislative body of the ASB, is composed of the ASB cabinet officers, two elected representatives from each class, and one member from each club approved by the Council.
 The Council aims to develop maximum participation in school activities, encourage school spirit, and work toward full cooperation with faculty and administration.
 For the general welfare of the school, the Council acts as the sounding board for student opinion and the coordinating body for school-wide activities.
 Many of the spiritual, academic or social activities sponsored by DeSales are the result of student initiative and planning.